-The refuge offers free, interactive classroom programs to educators.
+The refuge offers free, interactive environmental education resources for teachers.

 Kofa National Wildlife Refuge provides unique experiences for children in Yuma County to learn about wildlife and the Sonoran Desert.

 Teachers can check out travel trunks from the Kofa National Wildlife Refuge headquarters in Yuma.
-Travel trunks contain a Powerpoint presentation, supplemental information, activities, and all necessary materials.
-Each travel trunk supports the Arizona Science Standards.
-Topics include animal diets (herbivores, carnivores, and omnivores), bird adaptations, desert plant and animal adaptations, and litter, recycling, and wildlife.
+Travel trunks contain a Powerpoint presentation, supplemental information, one or two activities, and all necessary materials.
+Each travel trunk supports the Arizona Academic Content Standards for Science.
+Topics include animal diets (herbivores, carnivores and omnivores), bird adaptations, desert plant and animal adaptations, and litter, recycling, and wildlife.

-All environmental education resources and opportunities are free!
+Environmental education resources and opportunities offered by the refuge are free!
 For information about availability and scheduling, contact the refuge.

 Follow Us Online

 What do bees, hummingbirds, white-winged doves, and tarantula hawks have in common?
 They are all pollinators!
 While feasting on nutritious nectar, berries and seeds, these hard-working animals help pollinate desert plants like ironwood, saguaro and the night-blooming cereus, which would not be able to produce seeds otherwise.
 Pollinators are critical to ensuring the health of plants and animals, including humans!